 - Litter collection on grassed areas – Fortnightly between mid March and mid October and monthly during the winter months.

 - Hard surface weed control – Usually treated twice a year where required.

 - Shrub bed maintenance – Monthly visits from March to September to remove surface litter and tidy.
 A further visit to prune, weed and remove litter is carried out during winter months.
 Some shrubs are also pruned in the summer depending on their type and rate of growth.

 - Hedge maintenance – Pruned and rubbish removed once or twice a year depending on type and rate of growth.

-Due to the large number of trees on some of our estates we have developed a tree management strategy – click here to access this.
+Due to the large number of trees on some of our estates we have developed a Tree Management Policy – click here to access this.